Performance

 | 50e, 200s | 2.18 ms | 2.00 ms | 2.04 ms | 1.96 ms |

-The four built-in strategies land within ~15 % of each other at every scale.
+The strategies in the table land within ~15 % of each other at every scale.
 ETD is competitive despite its richer cost model because the other phases dominate wall-clock time.
 Pick the strategy that fits your dispatch behavior needs; they’re all fast enough.

 Query surface (query_bench)